 Get a kit to repair a tire and take it with you wherever you go.
 It won’t be easy (in fact, it’ll be really hard) to push your heavy e-bike back home or to a bike shop.
 And really disappointing if your fun day out gets interrupted.

-You can get a special tube sealant, but you’ll have to determine where the air is being lost in the tire.
-Since this isn’t always a guarantee, I recommend getting a backup tire tube that fits your bike.
+You can get a special tube sealant, but you’ll have to determine where the air is leaking in the tire.
+However, since this isn’t always guaranteed to fix the leak, I recommend getting a backup tire tube that fits your ebike.
 This should be in addition to a complete tire repair kit that includes a portable tire pump, tire repair tool kit, and repair patches like these highly rated ones:

 You might also like these accessories to add comfort and convenience to every ride: